Malay for travel

 robbery = penyamun / rompakan

-The police on the island are very friendly as long as you follow the rules.
+The police are very friendly as long as you follow the rules

 Can’t find the phrase you’re looking for?